 THANK YOU, UNION COUNTY!

-Thanks to the generosity of the Union County community, 43 small businesses will receive over $196,500 in emergency funding through the Union County Small Business Relief Grant Program!
+Thanks to the generosity of the Union County community, 43 small businesses received over $200,000 in emergency funding through the Union County Small Business Relief Grant Program!

 FUNDING & SUPPORT PROVIDED BY: